Chute, Wiltshire

 Chute is a civil parish in east Wiltshire, England, on the border with Hampshire.
 It includes the main village of Upper Chute and the smaller settlements of Lower Chute, Chute Standen, Chute Cadley and Mount Cowdown.
 The settlements are sometimes known collectively as "The Chutes".
 The nearest town is Andover, Hampshire, about 6 mi to the southeast.

 Conholt House and Conholt Park are in the northeast of the parish.

+Etymology

+Chute takes its name from Chute Forest.
+This name is first attested in the Domesday Book of 1086, in the Latin phrase "silva que vocatur Cetum" ("the wood that is called Cetum"); the name is first attested as the name of a settlement in 1235, as Cett’.
+The name derives from the Common Brittonic word that survives today in modern Welsh as coed ("woodland").
+Spellings with an e, along the lines of Cet, Cette, Chet and Chette dominate the record through the thirteenth century and reflect the usual borrowing of this Brittonic word into Old English.
+The spelling Chute, first attested for the village in 1268 (as Chuth’) and for the forest in 1283 (as Chute), reflects dialectal variation in Old English, specifically the West-Saxon sound-change known as palatal diphthongisation.

+History

 Early history

 Evidence of Neolithic occupation includes an oval barrow at Scotspoor, in the northeast corner of the parish.
 The northern boundary of the parish follows a prehistoric ditch and there is a prehistoric field system on Chute Down in the southwest.
 Bevisbury, a small Iron Age fort, is just over the Hampshire border near Chute Cadley.

 The Domesday book of 1086 recorded farmland and a mill at Standen.
 In the 13th century the whole area was part of Chute Forest.

+1964 Vulcan crash

+An Avro Vulcan bomber XH535 crashed on high ground in the parish on 11 May 1964 during a demonstration flight from Boscombe Down.
+The commander and co-pilot ejected but four others on board were killed.